storybookjs/frontpage/src/content/recipes/pinia.md

 Pinia is the recommended standard for state management in Vue.
 It gives you a lightweight and type-safe way to handle global state for your applications.
 This recipe will show you how to integrate Pinia into Storybook so that you can test your state connected components.

-If you want to look at a full example, look at this [awesome repo](https://github.com/chakAs3/vue3-pinia-storybook/tree/main) built by [ChakAs3](https://github.com/chakAs3).
+If you want to look at a full example, look at this [awesome repo](https://github.com/chakAs3/vue3-pinia-storybook/tree/main) built by [Chakir Qatab (ChakAs3)](https://github.com/chakAs3).

 ## Initialize pinia